-"If I were M Pherson, I would get angry directly," replied Mr Graham laughing; "if that is all the thanks you give him for his patience."
+"If I were MPherson, I would get angry directly," replied Mr Graham laughing; "if that is all the thanks you give him for his patience."

-The children were in general fond of their Saturday's lesson, and of a sort of lecture upon Natural Philosophy from Mr Graham.
-But upon this charming snowy day, they were delighted to hear him say that he would not be able to attend to them; and the whole party, except Mrs Graham and Gracis, went out again immediately after breakfast.
+The children were in general fond of their Saturday's lessons, as they consisted merely of a drawing-lesson, and of a sort of lecture upon Natural Philosophy from Mr Graham.
+But upon this charming snowy day, they were delighted to hear him say that he would not be able to attend to them; and the whole party, except Mrs Graham and Gracie, went out again immediately after breakfast.